 One of the highlights of studying through Central College Abroad in Leiden is the number of cultural activities and excursions that are included as part of your program fee.
 Many of these excursions, facilitated by the resident director speak to the cultural learning and understanding you’ll gain in your courses.
 Recent excursions include:

 - Three days in Belgium visiting Brussels and Brugge

 - A day trip to Apeldoorn to see the royal palace of Het Loo and the Park Hoge Veluwe, a nature reserve with an art museum and famous sculpture garden

 - A visit to the Dutch cities of Amsterdam and Rotterdam

 - A trip to The Hague—the seat of Dutch government, a host to the United Nations and the center for the International Courts of Justice and Arbitration

 Program excursions and cultural activities include transportation, entry fees to museums and local attractions.
 Weekend excursions also include lodging and breakfast.

 Optional excursions are available for minimal fees, including a popular canoe tour through Leiden’s canals and a three-day trip to the Dutch island of Texel.
 Group discounts make this a budget friendly option and may include transportation, accommodation, entry fees, and bicycle or canoe rentals.

 Outside of regular program excursions, many students choose to explore on their own, either over the weekend or during a semester break.
-Public transportation in the Netherlands is excellent, and as a student in the Leiden program, you’ll receive a discount card (a fantastic value!) for train travel in the Netherlands.
+Public transportation in the Netherlands is excellent.
 In the past, students have taken advantage of the central location of the Netherlands, visiting countries such as Germany, France, England and Spain via train or a short plane ride.